ollykel/goapp-skeleton/src/README.md

 Response should contain wrapper functions for goapp/resp, defining protocols for serving data and handling errors for use in views and controllers.
+---
+If you choose to implement your app as a SPA (Goapp is optimized to serve a SPA and a RESTful API from the same server), you should put your client-side source code in a subdirectory called client.
+The example client directory provided here implements a SPA created using React and compiled to a bundle using Webpack.
+The tools you use to build your SPA are up to you; all that matters is that all the files necessary to render the SPA client-side are linked to in your index.html and accessible to Goapp's static server in StaticDir (defined in /config/config.json).

+The files to be included in your static directory should be moved to the app's main directory during creation of the Docker image, as the final image should not contain the /src directory.